losa22/Layoff_2020_2022/README.md

 ## US DATA

-There are  1501 Companies in the dataset and 992 are from us , equal to 65.5% of the whole data.
+* There are  1501 Companies in the dataset and 992 are from us , equal to 65.5% of the whole data.
 It is therefore a deeper analysis were carried on such Country.

-Results:

-In US the LOCATIONS most affected result to be:
+* In US the LOCATIONS most affected result to be:
 1. SF Bay Area
 2. New York city
 3. Seattle